jakubkopal/CNV-asymmetry/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1101%2F862615-informational
 )]([https://doi.org/10.1101/2023.04.17.537199](https://doi.org/10.1101/2023.04.17.537199))

 This repository contains the code used to process and analyse the data presented in the "Using rare genetic mutations to revisit structural brain asymmetry" paper.
+In addition, it also contains isolated asymmetry patterns and associated figures.

 ## Abstract
 <div style="margin-left: 40px;" align="justify">